defifuture/erc20-batched-meta-transactions/README.md

 - 50 meta txs in the batch: 38485.5/meta tx (total gas: 1924275)
 - 100 meta txs in the batch: 38025.83/meta tx (total gas: 3802583)

-A further test has been done to determine that having 4 meta txs in a batch costs 50232 gas/meta tx.
+A further test has been done to determine that having 4 meta transactions in a batch costs 50232 gas/meta tx.

-> Note that in this case the "On-chain token transfer" benchmark should be closer to 36'000, because only the first tx in the batch is sent to the receiver with a 0 balance.
-After that, receiver does not have a 0 balance anymore.
+> Note that in this case, the "On-chain token transfer" benchmark should be closer to 36'000 because only the first tx in the batch is sent to the receiver with a 0 balance.
+After that, the receiver does not have a 0 balance anymore.

 Benchmarks score: